 HEAT PLAN FOR INMATES ON PSYCHOTROPIC MEDICATIONS

 For those inmates taking psychotropic medications it is important that they do not become overly exposed to direct sunlight without proper protection, or heat in excess of 86 degrees Fahrenheit without relief.
-Medical precautions for inmate on neuroleptic medication due to the increased photosensitivity and heat sensitivity will be made.
+Medical precautions for an inmate on neuroleptic medication due to the increased photosensitivity and heat sensitivity will be made.

-In the event of an air conditioning failure at either the Men’s Jail or the Public Safety Center a staff member will be assigned a room thermometer to monitor the temperature in the immediate area where inmates taking psychotropic medications are housed.
+In the event of an air conditioning failure at either the Men’s Jail or the Public Safety Center, a staff member will be assigned a room thermometer to monitor the temperature in the immediate area where inmates taking psychotropic medications are housed.
 If the room temperature reaches 86 degrees Fahrenheit action will be taken as follows:

-• Long term problem with cooling: Inmates will be transported via air conditioned vehicle to a facility where air conditioning is functioning properly until the affected facility’s temperature returns to 86 degrees Fahrenheit or below.
+• Long term problem with cooling: Inmates will be transported via air-conditioned vehicle to a facility where air conditioning is functioning properly until the affected facility’s temperature returns to 86 degrees Fahrenheit or below.